salesforce-heroku-workshops/git-and-github-workshop/index.md

     git add .

 Adding files to git is not the same as doing a commit.
 With *git add* you are preparing one or more files to be committed.
 When you add a file, it is placed in what is called staging (or the index).
 Staging files is a useful way to group changes over multiple files to make a meaningful commit.
+In [Chapter 7 - the local git workflow](#chapter07), we will cover staging and other steps in Git.

 To see what files are staged at any time, you use the *git status* command.